zylim1128/zylim1128/README.md

 ## 👋 Hello, I'm Zhi Yang Lim.
 Welcome to my GitHub page!

 ### 🎓 About Me
+Currently working as a teaching assistant for CSE 332: Data Structure & Parallelism, a research assistant in RAIVN Lab under Master student Peter Sushko. <br>
-Currently working as a teaching assistant and previously a research assistant under Prof. Franzi Roesner at the Security and Privacy Lab, I am deeply interested in AI/ML and software development.
+Previously worked 6 quarters as a teaching assistant for of CSE 312: Probability and Stats for CS majors, and research assistant under Prof. Franzi Roesner at the Security and Privacy Lab.

+I am deeply interested in AI/ML and software development.
 I'm excited to share with you a collection of projects that reflect both my academic journey and my personal exploration.
-You can find my past projects in my repositories and pinned repositories, including an ongoing UW CIRCLE web app that will be launched in mid-July, my past hackathon projects, and others.
+You can find my past projects in my repositories and pinned repositories, including an ongoing UW CIRCLE web app, my past hackathon projects, and others.

 In addition, I run a [YouTube channel](https://www.youtube.com/@LeetcodeDailyGrind) where I solve Leetcode questions and provide explanations to help beginners improve their problem-solving skills.